-No lack of oxygen now at COVID centre in south Delhi: ITBP
+No Lack Of Oxygen Now At COVID Centre In South Delhi: ITBP

-New Delhi: Oxygen supply at the 500-oxygenated bed COVID care centre in south Delhi has been "normalised" and there is no lack of the life-saving gas for patients there, the Indo-Tibetan Border Police (ITBP) said on Friday.
+New Delhi / Haridwar: Oxygen supply at the 500-oxygenated bed COVID care centre in south Delhi has been "normalised" and there is no lack of the life-saving gas for patients there, the Indo-Tibetan Border Police (ITBP) said on Friday.

-This for the first time that a comforting development of adequate oxygen supply has been reported from the facility since it was opened about two weeks ago on April 26.

 This Delhi government facility, called the Sardar Patel COVID care centre (SPCCC), is located in the Radha Soami Beas campus in south Delhi''s Chhattarpur area and the medical wing and doctors of the border guarding force have been entrusted by the Union government to run it.